NonStop RPM Wizard examples

 ------------------------------------------------------------------------------

-C - CPU Only Report on Cpu stats (not often used)
+C - CPU Report only CPU statistics (less often used)

-Z - ZOOM Report both CPU and PROCESS stats combined
+Z - ZOOM Report both CPU and PROCESS stats (most often used)

 Hints about which REPORT class you might want: